janus-idp/backstage-showcase/docs/index.md

 ## Running Locally with a basic configuration

-The easiest and fastest method for getting started: Backstage Showcase app, running it locally only requires a few simple steps.
+The easiest and fastest method for getting started: RHDH app, running it locally only requires a few simple steps.

 1. Copy `app-config.example.yaml` and rename it as `app-config.local.yaml`.